 All activities for this unit must be pre-approved and authorised by the respective Work Integrated Learning, Workplace Co-ordinator.
 Credit will not be approved retrospectively for unauthorised activities.

 Prior approval/authorisation from the Work Integrated Learning Department must be received before students can enrol in this unit.
-Students should refer to staff in the Centre for Work Integrated Learning, College of Business, by email to [email protected] (or at G302 @ FP, or FS 1047 @ CF) for further information relating to registration and preparation for the WIL Program as well as details on the established criteria and procedures for enrolment and successful completion.
+Students should refer to staff in the Centre for Work Integrated Learning, VU Business School, by email to [email protected] (or at G302 @ FP, or FS 1047 @ CF) for further information relating to registration and preparation for the WIL Program as well as details on the established criteria and procedures for enrolment and successful completion.

 |3.||Gather evidence of their experiences and skills and discriminate between alternatives for inclusion in a career portfolio;|